How to Connect to Remote Databases Using SQL Management Studio

 If you encounter issues while connecting to the remote database, consider the following troubleshooting tips:

-- Check the Firewall: Ensure the firewall on the remote server allows traffic on the SQL Server port.
+- Check the Firewall: Ensure the firewall on the remote server allows traffic on port

-command to test connectivity to the remote server.
+ping command in the Command Prompt to verify network connectivity to the remote server.

-- Ensure SQL Server is Running: Verify that the SQL Server service is running on the remote machine.
+- Check SQL Server Services: Ensure the SQL Server service is running on the remote machine.

 Best Practices for Remote Database Connections